devpriyanka92/MultiApp/README.md

 # MultiApp
-there are many fuction like chating,letsplayQuiz,Fashion
+there are many fuction like signin,signout,chating,letsplayQuiz,Fashion etc